 It is also the season for safari connoisseurs seeking special experiences not on offer at any other time of year.

 In Southern Africa, this is the time when the promise of early summer rains stimulates bushveld trees, shrubs and grass to green up, providing more nutritious food for herbivores.
 Impalas and other antelope drop their babies en masse and tortoises emerge after their hibernation.
 Termites and other insects emerge in countless numbers, providing a highly nutritious feast for birds, toads, monitor lizards and even leopards.

-Millions of migratory birds jet their way in from other parts of Africa and even from Europe and Asia, and the breeding season commences for many bird species – as evidenced by much prancing, dancing and lusty singing.
+Millions of migratory birds have jetted their way in from other parts of Africa and even from Europe and Asia, and the breeding season commences for many bird species – as evidenced by much prancing, dancing and lusty singing.
 If early rains result in widespread pools of water, wildlife will spread out and be tougher to find compared to during the dry winter months when animals congregate near known water sources.

 Yes, November is a busy month in Southern Africa and the beginning of a time of plenty compared to the bare winter bushveld season.